top of page

 Dr Moses is a Neurologist and Fellow of the Royal Australasian College of Physicians.

-ANZAN-accredited Level 3 EMG supervisor.
+• ANZAN-accredited Level 3 (highest level) EMG supervisor

 Selected publications in peer-reviewed journals: